-Matt Voigts is a Research Analyst with the Trilateral Applied Research and Innovation team.
+Matt is part of the Trilateral Applied Research and Innovation team.

 Matt works on information dissemination for the NO-FEAR and GEARING projects at Trilateral, which, respectively seek to improve emergency response coordination and gender equality in academic scientific research.
 His research takes an ethnographic, socio-culturally oriented, and historically-informed approach to privacy on and offline, drawing from digital anthropology.
 He is adept at examining where the careful argumentation of policy meets the empirically-observable complexities of practice.